misbamulla97-code/MynewProject/README.md

 # MynewProject
-This is my first git repo
+This is my first git repo.
+Aothor - Misba Mulla